Aansteydev/mp2-quiz/README.md

 ## Roboto font example - ![mp2roboto](https://github.com/Aansteydev/mp2-quiz/assets/137046660/517a71ed-8fc3-4747-b1cd-3338be3ae92c)

+I feel that the black background combined with the colour choices compliment each other nicely to create a retro effect whilst the font style choices, especially with the Orbitron font being used for headings and the question display iterate upon the retro stylings which is important for the feel of the site since all of the questions are based around retro gaming.

 ## User Stories

-- As a user I will like to be able to ascertain what the site is about from just an initial glance.
+- As a user I would like to be able to ascertain what the site is about from just an initial glance.
 - This will be acheived by the use of a splash screen and logo as the logo featured above is at least to me obvious that this is a gaming related site which features a quiz.

 - As a user I would like to be able to see my highscores in relation to other peoples scores.